-Students who have attended Thomas More University, but have been out of attendance for one year, must apply for readmission.
+Students who have attended Thomas More University, but have not attended full-time for one semester, must apply for readmission.
 They will be subject to the appropriate admission requirements currently stated in the section on admission procedures.
 Exceptions are granted for students who submit an approved Notice of Enrollment Interruption form with the Office of the Registrar prior to a break in enrollment.
 Students who leave for military service will be readmitted with the same status they had when last in attendance, if the period of absence does not exceed five years.
 After five years, the student must reapply.
 (Cf. also the Policy on Maintenance/Forfeiture of Degree Status under "Academic Regulations".)